-What can I do with a degree in Information Systems?
+What Can I Do With a Degree in Information Systems?

-The Information Systems major prepares students for jobs in highly valued professions such as systems managers, project managers, system analysts, cybersecurity professionals, software engineers, database managers and a whole host of others.
+The Information Systems major prepares students for jobs in highly valued professions such as systems managers, project managers, system analysts, cybersecurity professionals, database engineers and a whole host of others.
 After years of graduating top-ranking students, the Department of Computer Science has a nearly 100% job placement rate for our Information Systems students immediately after graduation.
 Many of our students also continue to graduate-level study in information management or security.

 WANT TO KNOW MORE?

-The Impact of Software & cybersecurity
+The Impact of Software & Cybersecurity

 A Collaborative Program for a Successful Career